 Kharis Kennedy was born in California in 1976.
 The daughter of a professional basketball coach she was raised internationally but has been a U.S.- based artist since 1999.
 She received a BFA in Painting and Drawing and a BA in Art History from the University of Washington (Seattle).

 Kennedy has participated in both collaborative and curatorial projects.
 She was awarded an A.I.R.
 Gallery Fellowship (Brooklyn, NY) in 2007.
 Solo exhibitions and screenings of her work have appeared in public and private institutions across the country, to include New York, Seattle, Miami and the U.S. Virgin Islands.
-In December 2016 Kennedy co-founded and participated in a multi-experiential exhibition and performance series, Take Five – A Survey of Race Identity and Power in St. Croix to create social engagement and dialogue in her local art community.
+In December 2016 Kennedy co-founded and participated in a multi-experiential exhibition and performance series, Take Five – A Survey of Race, Identity, and Power in St. Croix to create social engagement and dialogue in her local art community.
 She serves on the Artist Board for the Caribbean Museum Center for the Arts (Frederiksted, USVI).
-This spring Kennedy’s work was featured in a two-woman exhibition with multi-media artist Judy Pfaff at Art100 (Hong Kong) in the heart of New York City’s Chelsea art district.
+In spring 2017 Kennedy’s work was included in a two-woman exhibition with multimedia artist Judy Pfaff at Art100 (Hong Kong) gallery in the heart of New York City’s Chelsea art district.
+Her work will next be displayed this fall at Pen + Brush Gallery (New York, NY) in King Women, an exhibit curated by ArtleadHER founder Mashonda Tifrere.
 She lives and works on the island of St. Croix in the U.S. Virgin Islands.